pierangeloc/ray-tracer-zio/pres/deckset.md

 ```

 ---
-^ With what we developed so far (plus some tricks to handle patterns, but they don't need anything more than just affine transformation) we are able to put together a scene like this, which is not too bad.
+^ With what we developed so far (plus some tricks such as replacing the simple color with a pattern, but they don't need anything more than just affine transformations) we are able to put together a scene like this, which is not too bad.
+Let's add a `reflective` parameter and put it into use

 ![left fit](img/three-spheres-opaque.png)

-#### Render 3 spheres
+#### Render 3 spheres - reflect light source

 [.code-highlight: 1-6]
+[.code-highlight: 1-6, 8-14]
-[.code-highlight: 1-8]
+[.code-highlight: 1-6, 8-14, 15-18]
+[.code-highlight: 1-6, 8-14, 15-18, 19-25]
 ```scala
 case class Material(
   pattern: Pattern, // the color pattern